skowkuntla/CoreJava/README.md

 # CoreJava

-- Exercises and Lesson of Core Java
+- Exercises and Lessons of Core Java